Staff & Board

 Bio

 Joni Thome has been recognized locally and nationally for her work for employees and for others adversely affected by discrimination and hostility due to their protected status.
 Joni has worked for employees and students for over 30 years with unwavering commitment.
 She is a founder of the MN Lavender Bar Association and board member emeritus.
 She has also served on boards or worked otherwise as a volunteer for several organizations over the years including the National Lesbian and Gay Law Association, OutFront MN, Minnesota Aids Project, Cancer Legal Care, Seward Childcare Center and the MN Chapter of the National Employment Lawyers Association.
 Joni has been named as SuperLawyer each year since 2005 and consistently received recognition as a Top 50 Woman Lawyer and Top 100 Lawyer in Minnesota.
 Joni co-taught Sexual Orientation in the Law at HUSL for several years.
-She is the recipient of community service awards from the MN Lavender Bar Association, MN NELA’s Karla Wahl Dedicated Advocacy Award and Cancer Legal Care’s service award.
+She is the recipient of community service awards from the MN Lavender Bar Association, MN NELA’s Karla Wahl Dedicated Advocacy Award, Cancer Legal Care’s service award, and most recently, the prestigious 2025 Margaret H. Chutich Equality & Justice Award.
 Most of all, Joni is known for her passion in the pursuit of justice for her clients and the greater good.
 Joni is a founding partner of Wanta Thome PLC and is a practicing MSBA Certified Employment Law Specialist.

 Co-Founders Emeriti